niktion9/cse15l-lab-reports/LabReport1.md

 [user@sahara ~]$
 ```

-Working directory: home directory? lecture1 directory?
+Working directory: lecture1 directory

-Explanation: With the lecture1/ directopry as the specified argument, the ls commad listed the files and folder that lecture1 consisted of in the filesystem.
+Explanation: With the lecture1/ directory as the specified argument, the ls command listed the files and folder that lecture1 consisted of in the filesystem.

 Error or No Error: It is not an error.